piximi/piximi/README.md

 Builds the app for production to the `build` folder.<br />

+### `yarn test`

+Runs the tests.
+Note that for tests using tensorflow you need to specify the custom environment:

+`yarn test --env=./src/store/coroutines/classifier/custom-test-env.js`<br />

 ## Docker

 To run as a docker container, clone the repo, build the image and run it: